0%

 • Requirement + Cost

-Choose a lane where you control at least one card.
-Pay 2 souls to declare an attack and challenge the opposing lane's Resolve
+Choose a plane where you control at least one card.
+Pay 2 souls to declare an attack and challenge the opposing plane's Resolve

 • Power Check

-Your lane's total Power must exceed the opposing lane's total Resolve by at least 1 to succeed
+Your plane's total Power must exceed the opposing plane's total Resolve by at least 1 to succeed

 • Frequency

-You may only attack in each lane once per turn unless otherwise stated
+You may only attack in each plane once per turn unless otherwise stated

 Battle Sequence